 Instructions

-- Preheat oven to 200 degrees F, and set a timer for 10 minutes.
+- Preheat the oven to 200 degrees Fahrenheit.
+When the oven reaches the temperature, set a timer for 10 minutes.

-- When the 10-minute timer goes off, turn off the oven, leaving the door closed.
+- When the 10-minute timer goes off, turn off the oven, and leave the door closed.

 - Next, pour the quick rise instant dry yeast into a bowl with the warm water.
 Stir to incorporate, and set aside.